vladevelops/gpm/README.md

 [4] Name:  v2ray.com/core/transport/internet/websocket
 Description: Package websocket implements Websocket transport Websocket transport implements an HTTP(S) compliable, surveillance proof transport method with plausible deniability.
 ```

+And after you provide which package to `go get`, it will be installed, and the full path will be returned.

+---

 ## Development